KyllianBeguin/quetzpy/README.md

 # Quetzalcoatl :snake: :bird: :eyeglasses:
-Understand how people are talking of your shows base on your query
+*Understand how people are talking of your shows base on your query*

-# I - WHAT IS IT?
+## WHAT IS IT?
 The Queztzalcoatl project is the ability to **excavate the Twitter API to extract insights about any topic that people talk about**.
-From a topic, you should be able to understand how people react using the power of sentiment analysis, text analysis.
+From a topic, you should be able to understand how people react using the power of text mining.

-# II - WHAT'S INSIDE THIS REPO ?
+## WHAT'S INSIDE THIS REPO ?

-├── **data**
-│   ├── **csv**
-│   │   ├── data_PekinExpress.csv
-│   │   ├── data_SoutienBooba.csv
-│   │   └── data_webscraping.csv
-│   └── **json**
-│       ├── data_PekinExpress.json
-│       ├── data_SoutienBooba.json
-│       └── data_webscraping.json
-├── insert_scraped_data.py
-├── **Python_packages**
-│   └── insert_data_functions.py
-├── Quetzalcoatl___EXPERIMENT_Data_Wrangling.ipynb
+├── test.py
-├── README.md
+├── Quetzalcoatl.py
-├── run.sh
+├── .gitignore
-└── twitter_query.sh
+└── README.md

 You will find:
-* Data (folder): contains both csv and json data
-* Python_packages (folder): contains packages with functions for data processing, graphics creation...
-* insert_scraped_data.py:
-* run.sh: script that runs the Quetzalcoatl
-* twitter_query.sh: script that ask Twitter API
-* Quetzalcoatl___EXPERIMENT_Data_Wrangling.ipynb: used to train myself on the data processing

-# III - How to use the Quetzalcoatl?
+* test.py : all the tests performed before deploying the project
+* Quetzalcoatl.py : main file for the project

+## HOW TO USE IT ?
 *Follow this [super nice tutorial]()*

-# IV - ABOUT THE PROJECT
+## ABOUT THE PROJECT
 I started this project a long time ago as my very first Python project.
-At first, I used some webscraping with Selenium as I didn't know how to use and API.
-As my experience with Python grew, I switched to the API and bash scripting and started think automation.
+At first, I used some webscraping with Selenium as I didn't know how to use an API.
+As my experience with Python grew, I switched to the Tweeter REST API and bash scripting and started think automation.
+Now, I am willing to create a package, or even an API in which it would be possible to track an information inside a topic.